alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 videos *and* all the audio.
 There shouldn't be a trade-off, as long as you can scale large enough.

 Are large Transformers the last model architecture we'll use?
-No, probably not.
+No, probably not, some of their current weaknesses seem hard to address.
 But I do see room for them to do more than they've done so far.
 Model architectures are only
 going to get better, so the capabilities of scaling up current models must be